Disclaimer: Please evaluate your health and legal risks before using psychedelics.

 Dr. Jingshu Zhu, having finished her PhD in Law and Anthropology, she found her “zone of genius” in catalyzing authentic connection and fun growth.

-Currently she works as a holistic life coach.
+Currently she works as a transformational coach.
 Circling, meditation, non-violent communication, sacred sexuality and intentional use of psychedelics are her major fields of passion.

 Interested in a guided psychedelic session?
 Book a free 45-minute intake session with me.